-Ultimately there are several villains responsible for this charade - Killinger, the U.S Treasury, the Federal Reserve, the Chairmans of the SEC, FDIC, OTS, OCC, and the insiders (banking cartel).
+Ultimately there are several villains responsible for this charade - Killinger, the Chairmans of the SEC, FDIC, OTS, OCC, and the insiders.
 In addition, an investigation should begin immediately to determine if in fact there was a uniform effort to take WM out via naked shorting.
 They should all be investigated and brought up on criminal charges.